-Now, it’s still work and maybe not exactly a walk in the park, but Trailhead does make it easy to get started with Salesforce.
+Now, it still works, and maybe not exactly a walk in the park, but Trailhead does make it easy to get started with Salesforce.

-With 180 modules to choose from, and more being added all the time, the options may seem a bit overwhelming.
-Fortunately, Salesforce offers Trails…curated set of modules (and sometimes projects) organized around a theme.
+With many modules to choose from and more being added all the time, the options may seem a bit overwhelming.
+Fortunately, Salesforce offers Trails … a curated set of modules (and sometimes projects) organized around a theme.